kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 * **HTTP2 host header**: The HTTP2 host header is discarded if the `:authority` header is received.
 This change makes Envoy compliant with the HTTP2 request pseudo-header field implementation.
 For more information, see the [HTTP2 reference](https://www.rfc-editor.org/rfc/rfc9113#section-8.3.1).
 You can temporarily revert this change by setting the `envoy.reloadable_features.http2_discard_host_header` runtime flag to `false`.
 * **Transfer encoding header**: The transfer encoding header is removed from downstream request headers.
 You can temporarily revert this change by setting `envoy.reloadable_features.sanitize_te` to `false`.

+**Envoy version 1.31 upgrade**

+The Envoy dependency in Gloo Gateway 1.18 was upgraded from 1.29.x to 1.31.x.
+This upgrade includes the following changes.
+For more information about these changes, see the [Envoy changelog documentation](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.31/v1.31).
+* **Opencensus**: Opencensus has been marked as deprecated for a while and it’s disabled by default in the 1.31.x envoy release.
+Config will be rejected by envoy if Opencensus is set.
+See the [layered_runtime](https://github.com/envoyproxy/envoy/blob/38530270d6cb3a3a71a9b70b3de55854750b75a9/configs/using_deprecated_config.yaml) section for example to how to allow it but this will be completely removed in 1.32.x envoy.
+* **JWT tokens**: The behavior for extracting JWT tokens changed in 1.29.x envoy.
+Previously, the JWT token was cut into non-base64 characters.
+Now, the entire JWT token is passed for validation.
+This change can NO LONGER be reverted by setting `envoy.reloadable_features.token_passed_entirely` to `false` as the option has been removed in 1.31.x envoy.
+* **JWT_authn**: jwt_authn now validates provider URIs.
+If the validation is too strict it can temporarily be disabled by setting the runtime guard `envoy.reloadable_features.jwt_authn_validate_uri` to false.
+This might impact customers if their provider URI is not strictly following the RFC.
+Here is some common issue that might work before but will not longer work (envoy would not start):
+    - hostname contains _ (underscore character)
+    - url contains non-English characters (ASCII code > 127)
+    - url contains unencoded   (space character)
+    - url contains TAB (ASCII code 9) or FormFeed (ASCII code 12) characters
+* **JWT_authn**: jwt_authn will remove token from qs param now if forward is set to false.
+Previously, it would only remove from headers. `Set envoy.reloadable_features.jwt_authn_remove_jwt_from_query_params` to `false` to go back to old behavior.
+* **JWT_authn**: jwt_authn now validates provider URIs.
+If the validation is too strict it can temporarily be disabled by setting the runtime guard `envoy.reloadable_features.jwt_authn_validate_uri` to `false`.
+* **access_log**: formatter specifier changes:
+    - The upstream connection address, rather than the upstream host address, will be used for the `%UPSTREAM_REMOTE_ADDRESS%`, `%UPSTREAM_REMOTE_PORT%` and `%UPSTREAM_REMOTE_ADDRESS_WITHOUT_PORT%` access log format specifiers.
+This behavior can be reverted by setting the runtime guard `envoy.reloadable_features.upstream_remote_address_use_connection` to `false`.
+    - added `%UPSTREAM_CLUSTER_RAW%` access log formatter to log the original upstream cluster name, regardless of whether alt_stat_name is set.
+    - Sanitize SNI for potential log injection.
+The invalid character will be replaced by `_` with an invalid: marker.
+If runtime flag `envoy.reloadable_features.sanitize_sni_in_access_log` is set to `false`, the sanitize behavior is disabled.
+* **Yaml**: Yaml parsing behavior change to no longer support the malformed boolean and fraction object as string (ie `"true"` and `"false"` as a string will no longer be interpreted as boolean).
+Set envoy.reloadable_features.reject_invalid_yaml to false to get back this behavior.
+* **http**: Changing HTTP/2 colon prefixed headers to being sanitized by Envoy code rather than nghttp2.
+This can be reverted by setting `envoy.reloadable_features.sanitize_http2_headers_without_nghttp2` to `false`.
+Previously, pseudo header with upper case letters will fail validation, now it will pass.
+* **Local ratelimit**: This release default to use the new AtomicToken and will no longer send out the `x-ratelimit-reset` header as it is no longer timer based.
+This behavior can be temporarily reverted by setting the runtime guard `envoy.reloadable_features.no_timer_based_rate_limit_token_bucket` to `false`.

 **Kubernetes Ingress API deprecation**

 As of version 1.17, the Kubernetes Ingress API is deprecated in Gloo Gateway.
 Instead, you can use the Gloo Gateway (Edge API) `Gateway` custom resource.
 Alternatively, to use the Kubernetes Gateway API for `Gateway` custom resources, you can check out the [Gloo Gateway (Kubernetes Gateway API) docs](https://docs.solo.io/gateway/latest/).